lsh123/stats-rrdb/LANGUAGE.md

 * 	Common types:

-	"&lt;name&gt;" - the name of the metric: quoted string that matches the following regexp (a-zA-Z0-9._-)*
+	"&lt;name&gt;" - the name of the metric: quoted string that starts with a letter (a-zA-Z) and contains only letters, digits or "._-" characters (a-zA-Z0-9._-)

 	&lt;policy&gt; - the data retention policy (see below)